TRIO: Token Reduction via Inference-Objective Guidance for Efficient Vision-Language Models: Introduction

-Recently, a wealth of recent work focuses on compressing redundant tokens to reduce the computational cost and memory overhead while preserving model performance.
-Existing works fall into two main categories based on whether the vision encoder is involved in compression: \emph{Vision Encoder-Involved(w/ VE)} and \emph{Vision Encoder-Free(w/o VE)}.
-The former compresses visual tokens on the vision encoder side, reducing the length of the visual sequence before it is fed into the LLM, as exemplified by ToMe \cite{bolya2023tome}, VisionZip \cite{yang2025visionzip}, HoloV \cite{holov}, and SCOPE \cite{deng2025scope}.
-The latter leaves the outputs of the vision encoder untouched and performs token selection directly within the LLM, with representative works including FastV \cite{chen2024FastV}, SparseVLM \cite{zhang2025sparsevlm}, and PyramidDrop \cite{xing2024pyramiddrop}.
+Recently, a growing body of work has focused on compressing redundant visual tokens to reduce the computational cost and memory overhead of VLMs.
+Based on whether the vision encoder is involved in the compression process, existing methods can be roughly divided into two categories: \emph{Vision Encoder-Involved (w/ VE)} and \emph{Vision Encoder-Free (w/o VE)}.
+The former performs token merging, selection, or reorganization on the vision encoder side, thereby shortening the visual sequence before it is fed into the LLM and directly reducing the subsequent attention computation.
+Representative methods include ToMe~\cite{bolya2023tome}, VisionZip~\cite{yang2025visionzip}, HoloV~\cite{holov}, and SCOPE~\cite{deng2025scope}.
+In contrast, the latter keeps the outputs of the vision encoder unchanged and selects or prunes visual tokens within the LLM according to their importance, which often makes such methods more plug-and-play.
+Representative works include FastV~\cite{chen2024FastV}, SparseVLM~\cite{zhang2025sparsevlm}, and PyramidDrop~\cite{xing2024pyramiddrop}.
+These two lines of research reduce visual-token redundancy at different stages and provide effective routes toward efficient VLM inference.

 Despite the progress made by the above methods, they still suffer from several limitations.
 Current methods have two major core ideas: 1) Attention map-based compression.
 Redundant tokens are filtered out by the importance of each token relative to others after the attention map is calculated in the self-attention module.
 Yet attention map computation accounts for the main computational cost of LLMs, so existing models usually adopt the FlashAttention mechanism \cite{dao2022flashattention} for iterative replacement to address this issue.
 However, full attention map-based methods suffer from poor compatibility with FlashAttention, which impairs the actual acceleration effect.
 2) Similarity-based compression.
 Specifically, filtering is conducted by measuring the similarity of visual tokens to the cls token (global token) (Fig.\ref{fig:four-methods}(d)); the similarity among the selected tokens is also taken into account to ensure their diversity (Fig.\ref{fig:four-methods}(c)); and a comprehensive metric is adopted by jointly considering the similarities of visual tokens to both the cls token and text tokens (Fig.\ref{fig:four-methods}(b)).
 As shown in Fig.\ref{fig:four-methods}, Mechanistically, all three of these methods carry the potential for misjudgment.
 Fig.\ref{fig:four-methods} (c)(d), The information encoded in the cls token is overly coarse and irrelevant to the input query, resulting in an incorrect final output.
 Fig.\ref{fig:four-methods}(b), when text tokens are taken into account, the phrase the large purple sign in the query interferes with the judgment, leading to a bias toward "YAHOO!" on the purple sign.